Sour Fig (Suurvy)

-No garden should be without this extremely valuable indigenous medicinal plant, which originally occurred in sandy areas along the Western and Eastern Cape coasts, but is now commonly grown in many parts of South Africa as it is hardy, easy to grow and a proven stabiliser for dunes and embankments.
+No garden should be without the Sour Fig, an extremely valuable indigenous medicinal plant which originally occurred in sandy areas along the Western and Eastern Cape coasts, but is now commonly grown in many parts of South Africa as it is hardy, easy to grow and a proven stabiliser for dunes and embankments.

-This well-known Cape plant is a robust perennial creeping succulent with smooth, fleshy, erect leaves and large, striking yellow flowers.
-The fleshy and fragrant fruit – the so-called sour fig – with its jelly-like texture, masses of tiny seeds and distinctive sweet-sour taste is an old Cape delicacy which is still sold at local markets in and around Cape Town.
+The Sour Fig is a well-known Cape plant and is a robust perennial creeping succulent with smooth, fleshy, erect leaves and large, striking yellow flowers.
+The fleshy and fragrant fruit with its jelly-like texture, masses of tiny seeds and distinctive sweet-sour taste is an old Cape delicacy which is still sold at local markets in and around Cape Town.

-Undoubtedly though, the medicinal uses of the sour fig plant are the most important of all – a wonderful legacy from the Khoi people who called it ghaukum.
+Undoubtedly though, the medicinal uses of the Sour Fig plant are the most important of all – a wonderful legacy from the Khoi people who called it ghaukum.
 As far back as the mid seventeenth century the Khoi used ghaukum for healing wounds, and still today a pulp made from the leaves can be applied to wounds, burns, open sores and skin infections, particularly eczema.
 Instead of the pulp, leaf juice can be applied in the same manner for the same purpose.
-It is well known that the leaf juice of carpobrotus is a very effective treatment for blue bottle stings.
+It is well known that the leaf juice of Sour Fig is a very effective treatment for blue bottle stings.

 The other six carpobrotus species found in the Western and Eastern Cape all have astringent leaves that can be used for the same medicinal purposes.